-This course allows you to develop generic skills in teaching and learning as well as providing an opportunity for supporting students with special educational needs.
+The course allows you to develop generic skills in teaching and learning as well as providing an opportunity for supporting students with special education needs.

-The course follows a blended-learning approach.
-You will need to have a placement in an appropriate educational setting for a minimum of 3 hours per week.
+You will need to have a placement in an appropriate educational setting for a minimum of three hours per week.

 Core modules include: